-How to stop sharing your location on iMessage without others knowing
+How to stop sharing your location in iMessage without others knowing

-One useful feature of iMessage is the ability to share your location with your contacts.
-But the location sharing feature can also quickly turn into a liability if you were to fall out with that person or if the contact abuses the privilege.
-Therefore you need to know how to stop sharing your location on iMessage.
-The other person doesn’t even need to know — at least at first — that you have done it.
+One useful feature of iMessage is the ability to share your location with contacts.
+But this can quickly turn into a liability if you fall out with someone, or the other person abuses their privileges.
+This makes it essential to know how to stop location tracking.
+The other person doesn’t even need to know — at least, at first — that you’ve done it.

-To stop sharing location on iMessage, you need to go into the contact's details.
-On an iOS device, this means tapping their avatar at the top.
-On a Mac, click the info icon at the top-right of the window.
-Then click or tap Stop Sharing My Location.
-The contact will not receive any notification.
+On an iOS device, open a relevant conversation in the Messages app, and tap on the person's profile icon at the top.
+On a Mac, click the info icon in the top-right corner of the Messages window.
+Either way, when the right contact card is onscreen, click or tap Stop Sharing My Location.
+The contact won't receive any notification.

 JUMP TO KEY SECTIONS

-How to stop sharing location on iMessage without others knowing
+How to stop sharing location in iMessage without others knowing

 iPhone and iPad